 - Representatives from academic and student services departments will be available to answer your questions.

 New students will register for classes during orientation.
 After the first term, students will be able to register for classes on their own via the World Wide Web with the MyCWU system which will be covered during orientation.

-During your freshman year, you will be assigned to a professional academic advisor that can help you:
+During your first year, you will be assigned to a professional academic advisor that can help you:

 - Make the transition to the university

 - Explore majors/minors or other areas of professional study

 - Interpret and learn university academic requirements, policies, and procedures.